RealStuff/elasticsearch_size_limiter/README.md

 # elasticsearch size limiter

-Script to limit space used by indices of an elasticsearch cluster
+Delete Elasticsearch indices based on used storage space.

 ## What is this repository for?

-The es_size_limiter script can be used to limit the total space of indices matching an index-pattern to a configured maximum size.
+As there is no feature in Elasticsearch to delete indices based on their used space.
+The only available feature in Elasticsearch is to delete indices based on index creation time.
+There for the es_size_limiter script can be used to limit the total space of indices matching an index-pattern to a configured maximum size.
+This is how you can prevent full storage, even if you should have massive increase of the log rate.

 ## How does it work